 We draw very heavily from Ambleside Online's wonderful booklists--our history, natural history, and literature selections are almost entirely from their Year 3 programme.
-(Their site has weekly break-downs for each of those books, so go take a look!)
+(Their site has weekly break-downs for each of those books, so go take a look!
+What I have here is posted with permission from Ambleside Online.)
 I have marked the portions of our schedule that are directly from AO in blue.
 The rest is my own plans.

 |Bible||New Testament - Schuster's Bible History (focusing on the teaching ministry of Jesus through the Ascension)|

 |Religion||Saints - Lauren Ford's Life of Our Lady|